AshParker19/42_libft_and_rank01/ft_printf/README.md

-The second project of the course!
-The purpose of the project is to recreate a standart fucntion printf in order to get a better understanding how the ones work.
+The purpose of the project is to recreate a standart fucntion printf in order to get a better understanding how the one work.
 For this project you need to learn a concept of variadic variables, which is an actually interesting one!

 The guide which really helped me to understand the way to finish the task - https://www.youtube.com/watch?v=3iX9a_l9W9Y